-The Quantum Information Science and Technology (QIST) Symposium: Trajectories of Quantum Technologies: Applications and the Quantum-Ready Workforce brings together researchers, industry leaders, and policymakers to cover topics ranging from the exploration of the current state and future of quantum computing and sensing and workforce development, focusing on emerging tools for the research community and how we can best prepare students for a quantum-ready workforce.
+The Quantum Information Science and Technology (QIST) Symposium, Trajectories of Quantum Technologies: Applications and the Quantum-Ready Workforce, brings together researchers, industry leaders, and policymakers to cover topics ranging from the exploration of the current state and future of quantum computing and sensing and workforce development, focusing on emerging tools for the research community and how we can best prepare students for a quantum-ready workforce.

 Detailed Program